 The amount of time Dropbox stores previous versions of your files depends on the plan you have.
 Check which plan you have.

-- Dropbox Basic and Plus accounts can recover any file edits or deletions made within the last 30 days
+- Dropbox Basic, Plus, and Family accounts can recover any file edits or deletions made within the last 30 days

 - Dropbox Professional and Business accounts can recover any file edits or deletions made within the last 180 days

 - If you’re a member of a Dropbox Business team that has purchased extended version history, you can recover any file deleted or changed in the last 10 years.